-2. Home lockdown means… well, not going out
+2. Mandatory home lockdown means… well, not going out

 Productivity killer 1: My new life as a teacher

-An obvious point about home-schooling is that trying to work full-time while also making sure your child’s school curriculum is followed, is a challenge.
+An obvious point about home-schooling is that trying to work full-time while you also make sure your child’s school curriculum is followed, is a challenge.

 Teachers all over the world, I salute you!

 There’s a constant stream of grammar questions.
 In all sorts of languages.
 And “hey, come look at this!”.

 Motivation needs to be kept up, especially as the days go on.
 Physical exercise also needs to happen.
 Meals and fruit time happen independently whether you’re “in the zone” with a work-related thing or not.

 And instead of focusing on work tasks at hand while “working” from home, my brain focuses on dusting off remote algebra memories.

 How many employees are in similar remote work-from-home settings… working?

 Productivity killer 2: Locked up!